How to Become an Enrolled Agent

 Should You Get Multiple Certifications?

-How long does it take to get an EA certification in accounting?
+How long does it take to become an IRS-enrolled agent?

 Recommended Reading